nzgamer41/nzgamer41/README.md

 ### Hi there 👋
+This is the Github profile for Alex Cheer (nzgamer41).
+I hold a BSc(CompSci) from Waikato University, and a Microsoft Office Specialist in Word 2013 qualification.
+I primarily develop in C#, with some C++ and other similar desktop languages on the side.
+I have a competent understanding of most programming languages such as Python, JavaScript and Java.

+- 👯 I’m looking to collaborate on any C# project
+- 💬 Ask me about C#, ASP.Net, WebSockets in C#
+- 📫 How to reach me: hello@alexcheer.tech or nzgamer41#5424 on Discord
+- 😄 Pronouns: he/him
+- ⚡ Fun fact: I am currently working in IT instead of

 <!--
 **nzgamer41/nzgamer41** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.